dave-leeper/mock-server/README.md

 Authentican and Authorization.
 The screen can be accessed using the /login route from a browser.

+### Add User
+The server comes configured with an add user screen that adds users to the system.
+A user must have a user name, a password, and belong to at least one group.
+Up to three groups can be specified.
+Up to three custom headers and cookies that are sent with each response to the user can also be specified.

+The screen can be accessed using the /user/add route from a browser.

 ### Adding Authentication
 Authentication can be added to mocks, microservices, endpoints, and database connections using the server's config file.
 See the sections on mocks, microservices, endpoints, and